brianmakesthings/brianmakesthings.github.io/_posts/2024-10-15-quantifying-achievements.md

 ---

 I hope that these tips help!
 Being relatively new to the industry, I'm sure there are methods and metrics that I've missed.
-Please reach out to me and let me know what those things are!
+Please [leave a comment on HN](https://news.ycombinator.com/item?id=41848978) and let me know what those things are!